-- Show Kindness: It is more important to be kind than to be right and we must actively show kindness not just think it.
+- Show Kindness: It is more important to be kind than to be right and we must actively show kindness in words and actions not just think it.

-- Trusted Rather Than First: It is more important to do things according to our company values than to be first.
+- Trusted Not First: It is more important to produce content according to our company values than to be the first to publish.

-- Ours Not Mine: We put our needs aside for the greater good and we bring everyone up with us.
+- Ours Not Mine: We put our needs and our ego aside for the greater good and we bring everyone up with us.